FakeShemp/DiscImageCreator/ReadMe.txt

 HITACHI(HL-DT-ST)		GDR-8161B				0045		see driveOffset.txt	No		No			No				No						Yes
 HITACHI-LG(HL-DT-ST)	GWA-8164B(GDR8164B)		0M08		see driveOffset.txt	No		No			No				No						Yes
 HITACHI-LG(HL-DT-ST)	GDR-H20N				0D04		see driveOffset.txt	No		No			No				No						Yes
+HITACHI-LG(HL-DT-ST)	GDR-H20N				0D08		see driveOffset.txt	No		No			No				No						Yes
 LG(HL-DT-ST)			GCC-4320B				1.00		see driveOffset.txt	No		No			Yes				No						No
 HP(HL-DT-ST)			GDR-8163B				0B26		see driveOffset.txt	No		No			No				No						Yes
 HP(TSSTcorp)			TS-H353A				BA08		see driveOffset.txt	No		No			No				Yes						No
 HP(TSSTcorp)			TS-H353B				bc03(BC05)	see driveOffset.txt	No		No			Yes				No						No
-LITEON					DH-20A3S				9P58		see driveOffset.txt	No		No			Yes				No						No LITEON					LH-20A1S				9L09		see driveOffset.txt	Yes		Yes			No				No						No LITEON					LTD-163					GDHG		see driveOffset.txt	No		No			No				Partial(about 99:59:74)	No
+LITEON					DH-20A3S				9P56		see driveOffset.txt	No		No			Yes				No						No LITEON					DH-20A3S				9P58		see driveOffset.txt	No		No			Yes				No						No LITEON					LH-20A1S				9L09		see driveOffset.txt	Yes		Yes			No				No						No LITEON					LTD-163					GDHG		see driveOffset.txt	No		No			No				Partial(about 99:59:74)	No